containers/buildah/docs/buildah-push.1.md

 Specifies the compression format to use.
 Supported values are: `gzip`, `zstd` and `zstd:chunked`.
 `zstd:chunked` is incompatible with encrypting images, and will be treated as `zstd` with a warning in that case.
+If not specified, the format is read from the `compression_format` setting in containers.conf.

 **--compression-level** *level*

-Specify the compression level used with the compression.

 Specifies the compression level to use.
 The value is specific to the compression algorithm used, e.g. for zstd the accepted values are in the range 1-20 (inclusive), while for gzip it is 1-9 (inclusive).
+If not specified, the level is read from the `compression_level` setting in containers.conf.

 **--creds** *creds*